- Resources and references

 - All blood sampling techniques in the ferret

 For recovery work the cannula is exteriorised at the nape of the neck and secured by a crepe bandage.
-The use of a subcutaneous access port should be explored since these can eliminate the need for the bandage.
+The use of a subcutaneous access port or button should be explored since these can eliminate the need for the bandage.
 For terminal work, the cannula is not exteriorised.

 Cannulated ferrets are usually housed singly.
 The caging, bedding and environmental enrichment needs to be appropriate to prevent the bandage becoming entangled and the wound contaminated.